 Which Steam Iron You Should Choose to Buy?

-The T-Fal FV4495 comes in a ceramic sole plate which is superior to the stainless steel offered by the Rowenta.
+The T-Fal FV4495 comes in a ceramic soleplate which is superior to the stainless steel offered by the Rowenta.
 However, the Rowenta offers 400 micro holes which is unique.
-Even though it offers less power, the Panasonic NI-W810CS also comes in ceramic sole plate and offers multi directional moving having double tips.
+Even though it offers less power, the Panasonic NI-W810CS also comes in the ceramic sole plate and offers multi-directional moving having double tips.
 It is obviously a better choice than the Panasonic NI-E250TR.
-The only iron that rivals the T-Fal FV4495, is the black and decker D2030 and surprisingly these two cost the same.
+The only iron that rivals the T-Fal FV4495 is the black and decker D2030 and surprisingly these two costs the same.
 It is difficult to say who outdoes the other between the two.

 Factors and Features to Consider When Buying Steam Irons

-- Self Cleaning : Some irons come with a self clean function that allows them to flush out dirt and other deposits that might have accumulated inside.
-This makes them to require less maintenance.
+- Self Cleaning: Some irons come with a self-clean function that allows them to flush out dirt and other deposits that might have accumulated inside.
+This makes them require less maintenance.